-This chapter provides an overview of the typical development project planning and permitting process, from initial due diligence to issuance of occupancy permits, based on conversations with both developers and local planning staff.
-In addition to the due diligence conducted by the developer prior to beginning a project, there are two basic permitting processes during which cleanup of contaminated soil is addressed: during the subdivision of a larger parcel into smaller lots for individual sale, and during construction of the residential structure.
+An overview of a typical development project planning and permitting process, from initial due diligence to issuance of occupancy permits, is described below, based on conversations with both developers and local planning staff.
+In addition to the due diligence conducted by the developer prior to beginning a project, there are two basic permitting processes addressed: the subdivision of a larger parcel into smaller lots for individual sale or lease, and construction of a residential structure.

-For simplicity, this report describes projects where a single developer is responsible for not only creating the subdivision, but also constructing all of the housing units.
+For simplicity, this report describes projects where a single developer is responsible for not only creating the subdivision, but also constructing all of the housing units within it.
 However, it is common for one developer to acquire and subdivide property, and then to sell individual lots to different contractors/builders that continue with the individual construction process, eventually selling homes to a new homeowner or leasing apartments to residents.
-Regardless of the number of developers involved, the basic permit and review requirements remain the same, however there would likely be an additional round of due diligence conducted by the contractor/builder prior to the sale of the subdivided lot(s).
+Regardless of who is involved in the different processes, the basic permit and review requirements remain the same.